windowsloth/delaunay/explanation.md

 This while loop will run until both of the edges are oriented properly.
 It just rewrites the values of ``` leftinside ``` and ``` rightinside ``` by looping around the two shapes formed by the left and right half of the points until eventually it finds the bottom most edges.
 This is why we need to make sure to return the correct values for ``` leftedge ``` and ``` rightedge ```, otherwise loops like this won't work correctly.
 This was actually the last step I debugged before I got the program working fully for the first time, I had this loop set up incorrectly, but it would still solve the triangulation with smaller sets of points.
 The issues didn't present themselves until there were more edges to work with, and more places for something to get oriented wrong and throw off the whole balance.

-But now that we've established our lowest point (our lowest common tangent, to use the terminology that Guibas and Stolfi use), it's time to start begin merging the shapes.
+But now that we've established our lowest point (our lowest common tangent, to use the terminology that Guibas and Stolfi use), it's almost time to start begin merging the shapes.
 This step will actually loop over and over until all the connecting edges between the shapes have been drawn, and it can be a little bit hard to visualize what's happening, so I'll explain it briefly here and then dive into each individual sub-step.

 First, we connect the lower common tangents, and set the values of ``` leftedge ``` and ``` rightedge ``` if necessary, since occasionally this first connecting edge (which we'll call ``` base ```) qualifies as being one of those two outer edges.
 Then, we need to figure out where the next connection will be drawn.
 We know it will need to have one endpoint that belongs to either the left half or the right half, and since we're trying to draw triangles, it will need to connect to one of the endpoints of ``` base ```.
 The way Guibas and Stolfi explain how we determine which point from which half of the set we use is by visualizing a circle where ``` base ``` is the diameter.
 If we were to start making that circle larger while keeping the endpoints of ``` base ``` on its perimeter, the first point we encounter from our set will be one of the points for our new connection, and whichever side of ``` base ``` connects to the opposite half will be the other.
+This new edge, that goes from one side of ``` base ``` to a point on the opposite half of the shape then becomes the new ``` base ```.
 They refer to this as the *rising bubble,* and we can see visually how it might look below.

 ![This is the so-called rising bubble](/risingbubble.png)

 Then this step is repeated until there are no more points for the bubble to encounter (in other words, once we've reached the top edge).
 That's all there is to it!

 Of course, coding this is a little bit more abstract than just drawing circles, but we will need to think about circles a little bit.
 One of the side effects of connecting our two halves means that some of the edges we drew in previous steps are not actually valid for the final triangulation.
 Sometimes the point we wind up finding with our rising bubble has edges attached to it that will need to be deleted.
-Luckily, Guibas and Stolfi have a clever little test that lets us see if a point will create conflicting edges.
-It is referred to as the ``` incircle ``` test, and we need to quickly write a function for it.
+Guibas and Stolfi have a test called the ``` incircle ``` test that we will be using as one of the ways to help determine if we will need to delete any edges.
+Let's quickly write a function for this test.

 This function receives a four points, the first three make up a triangle sorted in counter-clockwise order (another spot where making sure our orientation is correct is important!) and the fourth being the point we want to test.
 If that fourth point is within the circle formed by the first three points, the test will return false.
 If it returns true, then the fourth point is not within the circle.
 Mathematically, all this test entails is taking the determinant of the following matrix:

 ![the "incircle" test](/incircle.png)

-The code for that might look like the following:
+The code I am using for this test looks like this:

 ```javascript
 function incircle(a, b, c, d) {